TerbiumOS/qwick/README.md

 # qwick
-Repository for the new Qwick ecosystem for Terbium.
+A new ecosystem for the Terbium Shell.